-However, following recent large-scale outbreaks in neighbouring nations and the significant popu- IU of Vitamin D were procured through UNICEF. lation movements between these countries and the Pacific, confirmed measles outbreaks have been reported in at least five of the Pacific countries and territories including Samoa.
+However, following recent large-scale outbreaks lation movements between these countries and the Pacific, confirmed measles outbreaks have been reported in at least five of the Pacific countries and territories including Samoa.

 The 2019 Samoa measles outbreak began in September 2019.
 As of 6 January 2020, there were over 5,700 cases of measles and 83 deaths, out of a Samoan population of 200,874.
 Over three percent of the population were infected.
 The cause of the Prior to the start of the door to door mass vaccioutbreak was attributed to decreased vaccination rates, from 74% in 2017 to 31-34% in 2018, even community awareness campaign began to promote though nearby Pacific countries had rates near 99%.
 Samoa's low vaccination rates were in part due to the deaths in 2018 of two children given a wrongly mixed vaccine and the resultant reluctance of some parents to have children vaccinated.